Mikoyan-Dee/APT41-KQL-Hunting/README.md

 # APT41-KQL-Hunting
 This repository contains KQL (Kusto Query Language) threat hunting rules designed to detect APT41 campaign artifacts based on historical TTPs (Tactics, Techniques, and Procedures).

-##Boot or Logon Autostart Execution: Registry Run Keys / Startup Folder - T1547.001
+## This is Not a Test campaign/the ColunmTK campaign/MoonBounce Malware
-This is Not a Test campaign/the ColunmTK campaign/MoonBounce Malware
+Boot or Logon Autostart Execution: Registry Run Keys / Startup Folder - T1547.001
 ```
 DeviceRegistryEvents
 | where ActionType == "RegistryValueSet"